Is white anxiety inevitable? The question hangs over the frantic closing days of the presidential election.

 For much of the summer, polls across the country suggested a national reckoning with race and racism and a “sea change of good will” following the deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, and so many others.
 But late-summer data suggested falling white support for racial progress among a key demographic: white voters in swing states.
 Suddenly, the outcome of the election hinged on whether the GOP could provide what the Washington Post’s Jonathan Capehart called “permission structures” to coax enough squeamish white voters to pull the levers for Donald Trump.

-Sensing an opportunity, the Trump campaign amplified messages that linked Black Lives Matter with looting and violence.
+Sensing an opportunity, the Trump campaign amplified messages that linked Black Lives Matter (BLM) with looting and violence.
 In early September, in the aftermath of a BLM protest marred by confrontation with white supremacists, Trump traveled to Kenosha, Wisconsin, and strode through manicured rubble to warn white America what would become of it should Democratic “anarchy” prevail.
 The Biden camp quickly shifted its focus in response.
 Biden rushed to Pennsylvania, Wisconsin, Michigan, and Minneapolis—even bringing pizza to a firehouse in Pittsburgh—in an effort to blunt Trump’s “law and order” message and bolster his standing “among white voters in the industrial Midwest.”

-For commentators such as Elie Mystal, writing in The Nation, the spectacle of white sympathies shifting away from Black communities—so-called whitelash—highlighted the mercurial nature of white support for Black communities.
+For commentators such as Elie Mystal, the spectacle of white sympathies shifting away from Black communities—so-called whitelash—highlighted the mercurial nature of white support for Black communities.
 “And so here we are, barely three months after George Floyd was choked to death, and already white allyship is waning,” Mystal wrote.
 “A majority of white people were always going to value their own comfort over justice for Black people.”